 Back to the west, take a short ferry ride from Bay Shore, Patchogue, or Sayville and you can be at one of the many Fire Island communities in no time.
 Each one offers something unique.
 Definitely check out Fire Island Lighthouse and the Sunken Forest.
 Most ferries run through mid-November, but check individual schedules.
 Insider's secret: Because it lies on the Gulf Stream, Fire Island waters are often swimmable into October.

 There is no shortage of walkable, scenic villages all across Long Island, each one perfect for a day of exploring and sightseeing.
-Check town websites for fall festivals, local events, and sites worth seeking out.
-On the North Shore, visit the harborside communities of Northport, Port Jefferson, or Cold Spring Harbor.
-On the south shore, head to Freeport, Long Beach, and Babylon.
+Check community websites for fall festivals, local events, and sites worth seeking out.
+Visit the vibrant cities of Long Beach and Glen Cove.
+Explore the harborside communities of Northport, Port Jefferson, or Cold Spring Harbor on the north shore or head to the south shore and visit Freeport, Long Beach, and Patchogue.

 History abounds throughout Long Island, so why not treat your family to a daylong outing that is fun and educational?
 Visit Sagamore Hill, President Theodore Roosevelt’s Oyster Bay home for more than 30 years.
 Take a guided tour of the Walt Whitman Birthplace State Historic Site, which dates back to 1918.
 Learn about life during the pre-Civil War era at Old Bethpage Village Restoration, or discover more about Long Island's indigenous people at the Shinnecock Nation Cultural Center and Museum in Southampton.

-Spend a day in Stony Brook, where your family can explore the many exhibits at the Long Island Museum of American Art, History and Carriages.
+Spend a day in Stony Brook, where your family can explore the many exhibits at the Smithsonian-affiliated Long Island Museum.
 Walk among the shops and stop for lunch at Stony Brook Village Center, then tour the grist mill, which is listed on the National Register of Historic Places.
 Be sure to visit Avalon Park and Preserve for a hike and some duck-watching, and check out the Avalon Sky Lab.

-The Pershing Square beams on the High Line; be careful where you walk.
+The Pershing Square beams sit on the High Line; just be careful where the kids walk.
 Photo by Rowa Lee/courtesy of Friends of the High Line

 Mystic Seaport tells the story of America and the oceans.
 Photo courtesy of the museum